microsoft/online-experimentation-metric-collections/appinsights/README.md

 ## Metrics

 The JSON file [metrics-appinsights-v0.1.0.json](./metrics-appinsights-v0.1.0.json) contains definitions for:
-- Count of dependency spans
+- Count of dependency calls
-- Average duration of dependency spans
+- Average duration of dependency calls
-- Count of request spans
+- Count of request calls
-- Average request duration
+- Average duration of request calls

 Metrics are computed via the summary rule output in `AppEvents_CL`.
 Adjust filters to match your needs or rename them to fit your naming conventions.